dotnet/EntityFramework.Docs/docs/getting-started/uwp.rst

 In this walkthrough, you will build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework.

 .. caution::
-    **Beta 6 can be used on UWP but there are a number of known issues that you need to workaround.
+    **Pre-releases of EF7 can be used on UWP but there are a number of known issues that you need to workaround.
 Look out for caution boxes (such as this one) that provide details of required workarounds.**

     We'll be working to address these issues in upcoming releases.
 In fact, some of them are already fixed in our working code base.